Movatterモバイル変換

 Etymology

-Afri was aLatin name used to refer to the inhabitants of what was then known asnorthern Africa, located west of theNile river, and in its widest sense referring to all lands south of theMediterranean, also known asAncient Libya.[15]
-This name seems to have originally referred to a native Libyan tribe, an ancestor of modernBerbers.[16]
+Afri was aLatin name used to refer to the inhabitants of what was then known asNorth Africa, located west of theNile river, and in its widest sense referring to all lands south of theMediterranean, also known asAncient Libya.[15]
+This name seems to have originally referred to a native Libyan tribe, the ancestors of the modernBerbers.[16]

-Africa is also known from theBerber wordifri (pluralifran) meaning "cave"[17][18] The same word[18] may be found in the name of theBanu Ifran fromAlgeria andTripolitania, a Berber tribe originally fromYafran (also known asIfrane) in northwesternLibya.[19]
+Africa was also known from theBerber wordifri (pluralifran) meaning "cave"[17][18] The same word[18] may have been found in the name of theBanu Ifran fromAlgeria andTripolitania, a Berber tribe originally fromYafran (also known asIfrane) in northwesternLibya.[19]

-She was one of a number of "province personifications" such asBritannia,Hispania,Macedonia and a number of Greek-speaking provinces.
-Africa was one of the earliest to appear and may have originated with the publicity aroundPompey the Great's African triumph in 80 BC; some coins with both Pompey and Africa shown survive.[26]
+Africa was one of a number of "province personifications," which includedBritannia,Hispania,Macedonia, and a number of Greek-speaking provinces.
+Africa was one of the earliest to appear, and may have originated with the publicity aroundPompey the Great's African triumph in 80 BC; coins with both Pompey and Africa shown have been discovered.[22]

 The elephant headdress is seen first on coins depictingAlexander the Great, commemorating his invasion of India, including the (possibly fake) "Porus medallions" issued during his lifetime and the coinage ofPtolemy I ofEgypt issued from 319 to 294 BC.[28]
 It may have had resonances withPharaonic ideology.[28]
 The image was later adopted on coinage ofAgathocles of Syracuse minted around 304 BC, following his African Expedition.[29]
 Subsequently it is seen on coinage of King Ibaras ofNumidia, a kingdom that Pompey defeated in 1st century BCE, so very likely picked up from there by Pompey's image-makers.[22]